afikri/tailwind-nextjs-starter-blog/data/blog/react/react-tutorial-for-beginner.md

 Once _Node.js_ and _npm_ are installed, follow these steps to set up a new _React_ project:

-1. Create a new folder for your project and navigate to it in the command line.
+1. Create a new folder for the project and navigate to it in the command line.
 2. Run the command `npx create-react-app my-app` to create a new React project.
 Replace **my-app** with the name of the project.
 3. Navigate to the project folder by running `cd my-app`.
 4. Start the development server by running `npm start` or `yarn start`